lauslim12-old/algostructdata/README.md

 This repository has a MIT License.

 # Changelog
+### Version 1.03 - 12/03/2019
+- Week 6 assignments added.
+- Readme.md updated.
+- Added the new "Bugs" section in Readme.md.

 ### Version 1.02 - 05/03/2019
 - Week 5 assignment added.
 - Readme.md updated.